The MOTION study

 3. Follow-up Period: You will have regular follow-up assessments over a period of 12 months.
 The first 2 follow-up visits will be weekly, then will progress to visits every 3 months.

-If you agree to take part in this research study, and the research study is suitable for you, you will be in the study for up to13 months.
+• If you agree to take part in this research study, and the research study is suitable for you, you will be in the study for up to 13 months.

-This research study will be conducted in a randomised, double-blind, placebo-controlled manner.
+• This research study will be conducted in a randomised, double-blind, placebo-controlled manner.
 This means that the participants will be divided randomly into two groups where half of the participants will receive investigational medication, and the other half will receive an inactive injection (referred to as a ‘placebo’) and neither yourself, nor the study doctor will know which you have received.

-If you have a question or would like further information about the study, please send an email to KOA-PTP.study@sydney.edu.au or complete this form.
+If you have a question or would like further information about the study, please send an email to KOA-PTP.study@sydney.edu.au.